Which is the best MIDI keyboard for FL Studio?

 - 32 Keys – Not a common number of keys for keyboards, which might not feel right for anyone who is used to 25 or even 49 keys.

-The Novation Launchkey Mini strikes the right balance of features that you want from a compact MIDI keyboard.
+The Novation Launchkey Mini is a very popular MIDI keyboard and works great with FL studio and strikes the right balance of features that you want from a compact MIDI keyboard.

 At a glance, it has 25 keys (velocity-sensitive), 16 backlit drum pads, 8 knobs, and pitch and modulation control.